authelia/authelia/docs/content/en/integration/proxies/nginx-proxy-manager/index.md

 ### Assumptions

 *__Important:__ Our examples make assumptions about your configuration.
-These assumptions represent sections you are either most likely requiring a change, or may require a change if you're not configuring it in the same way.*
+These assumptions represent sections that either most likely require an adjustment, or may require an adjustment if you're not configuring it in the same way.*

 * The domain for Authelia is `auth.example.com` which shoud be adjusted in all examples and snippets to your actual domain.